Nate Lowe Player Props: Rangers vs. White Sox

-Nate Lowe -- batting .394 in his past 10 games -- will be in action for the Texas Rangers versus the Chicago White Sox, with Jesse Scholtens on the hill, on August 1 at 8:05 PM ET.
+Nate Lowe -- batting .344 in his past 10 games -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the mound, on August 2 at 8:05 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last appearance against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the White Sox.

 Nate Lowe Game Info & Props vs. the White Sox